-Applicants with a Bachelor that is not in the Natural, Technical, Environmental or Social Sciences (here referred to as Human Sciences) can be admitted when possessing at least 5 years of directly relevant work experience.
-That is, the experience entails many tasks that relate to the skills and knowledge covered in the MEEM programme.
+NB3 Applicants with a Bachelor that is not in the Natural, Technical, Environmental or Social Sciences, as listed in the above can only be admitted when possessing at least 5 years of directly relevant work experience, or upon completion of (parts of) the MEEM premaster program.
+The admission committee advises on admissibility to this program; the MEEM program director takes the final decision.